gmaxwell1/pyECB_gmaxwell/README.md

 ## Notes:
 If you are using an IDE, make sure to choose the `python.exe` file in your virtual environment as an interpreter!

+This code was used for the ECB-820.
+A new power supply will probably be used, so this may become obsolete.